PennyLaneAI/qml/glossary.rst

         specific subsystems.
 The architecture defines which algorithms a variational circuit can implement by fixing the trainable parameters.
 A circuit ansatz is analogous to the architecture of a neural network.

-    Differentiable quantum programming
+    Quantum differentiable programming
-        The paradigm of making quantum programs differentiable, and thereby trainable.
+        The paradigm of making quantum algorithms differentiable, and thereby trainable.
 See also :doc:`quantum gradient </glossary/quantum_gradient>`.

     :doc:`(Quantum) Embedding </glossary/quantum_embedding>`